-Figure 20# Transitions in Speech.
+Figure 23# Transitions in Speech.

-The following scale (Figure 21#) is one that is used by Active Listening teachers in the IE Program at the Sagamihara campus.
-Its advantages are that it includes columns to score multiple speakers, and to evaluate students in the different roles of emcee or co-presenter.
+The following scale (Figure 24#) is one that is used by Active Listening teachers in the IE Program.
+Its advantages are that it includes columns to score multiple speakers, and to evaluate students in the different roles of emcee or copresenter.
 It also includes some parts of Physical Aspects, Visual Aids, and Speech Organization.